A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: A Unified Hybrid System Model for Responsive Loads

-For the thermostat setback program used in the motivating example, the external input $\upsilon(t)$ will be the commanded setpoint change.
-This control signal changes the positions of the switching surfaces and thus affects the mode transition function $\phi$.
-Other TCLs under different demand response strategies can also be modeled similarly using the proposed hybrid system framework. \begin{example} \textbf{ Plug-in Electric Vehicles (PEV) Charging} \end{example} The timing dynamics of deferrable loads can also be accurately represented by the hybrid system model (\ref{eq:HS_ODE}).
+For the thermostat setback program, the external control $\upsilon(t)$ will be the setpoint change command.
+It modifies the switching surfaces and thus affects the mode transition.
+For price responsive loads, $\upsilon(t)$ can also model the price signals which trigger the setpoint change.
+Other TCLs under different demand response strategies can also be modeled similarly using the proposed hybrid system framework. \begin{example} \textbf{ Plug-in Electric Vehicle (PEV) Charging} \end{example} The timing dynamics of the PEV charging tasks can also be accurately represented by the hybrid system model (\ref{eq:HS_ODE}).
 For example, the timing dynamics of a PEV charging job can be described as a hybrid system with three discrete modes $\{0,1,2\}$, representing that the load is \textit{waiting} to be processed, being actively \textit{charging}, and has been \textit{completed}, respectively.
-The continuous state space is two-dimensional with $x_{1}(t)$ representing the remaining time to finish the load if it is running, and $x_{2}(t)$ representing the maximum time the load can be further deferred.
+The continuous state is two-dimensional with $x_{1}(t)$ representing the remaining time to finish the load if it is running, and $x_{2}(t)$ representing the maximum time the load can be further deferred.
 The vector field in each mode is given by $f(0,x)=[0,-1]^{T},$ $f(1,x)=f(2,x)=[-1,0]^{T}$.
 Here, we assume that a negative value of $x_{1}(t)$ indicates that the job has been completed before.